Error analysis of scalar auxiliary variable finite element methods for the Landau--Lifshitz--Bloch equation: Statements and declarations

 \subsection{Acknowledgement}

 Part of this work was carried out during a research visit to the Department of Mathematics at the University of Dundee.
 The author is grateful to Prof. Ping Lin for his generous hospitality and to the university for providing a stimulating research environment.
-The author also thanks Prof. Thanh Tran for his valuable suggestions.
+The author also thanks Prof. Thanh Tran for valuable suggestions.
+Finally, the author thanks the referees for their constructive comments, which led to a significant improvement of the paper.

 [1]{} \cprime{$'$} \soft#1{\leavevmode\setbox0=\hbox{h}\dimen7=\ht0\advance \dimen7 by-1ex \if t#1 \rlap{\raise.6\dimen7 \hbox{\kern.3ex\char'47}}#1 \else\if T#1 \rlap{\raise.5\dimen7\hbox{\kern1.3ex\char'47}}#1 \else\if d#1 \rlap{\raise.5\dimen7\hbox{\kern.9ex \char'47}}#1 \else\if D#1 \rlap{\raise.5\dimen7 \hbox{\kern1.4ex\char'47}}#1 \else\if l#1 \rlap{\raise.5\dimen7\hbox{\kern.4ex\char'47}}#1 \else\if L#1 \rlap{\raise.5\dimen7\hbox{\kern.7ex \char'47}}#1 \else\message{accent \string\soft \space #1 not defined!}#1 \fi\fi\fi\fi\fi\fi}